-BE IT FURTHER RESOLVED, that an appeal of the Planning Board=s action must be filed with the District Council for Prince George=s County, Maryland within thirty (30) days of the final notice of the Planning Board=s decision.
+BE IT FURTHER RESOLVED, that an appeal of the Planning Board's action must be filed with the District Council of Prince George's County within thirty (30) days following the final notice of the Planning Board's decision.

-This is to certify that the foregoing is a true and correct copy of the action taken by the Prince George's County Planning Board of The Maryland-National Capital Park and Planning Commission on the motion of Commissioner Vaughns, seconded by Commissioner Squire, with Commissioners Vaughns, Squire, Eley and Parker voting in favor of the motion, and with Commissioner Clark absent at its regular meeting held on Thursday, July 6, 2006, in Upper Marlboro, Maryland.
+This is to certify that the foregoing is a true and correct copy of the action taken by the Prince George's County Planning Board of The Maryland-National Capital Park and Planning Commission on the motion of Commissioner Eley, seconded by Commissioner Squire, with Commissioners Eley, Squire and Vaughns voting in favor of the motion, with Commissioner Parker opposing the motion, and with Commissioner Clark absent at its regular meeting held on Thursday, July 6, 2006, in Upper Marlboro, Maryland.